Process algebra with strategic interleaving: Strategic Interleaving

 \subsection{Basic Properties of \ACP\ with Strategic Interleaving}

 In this section, the subject of concern is the connection between \ACP\ and \siACP.
-The main results are an elimination result and a conservative extension result.
+The main results are an elimination result, a conservative extension result, and a unique expansion result.
 We begin with establishing some results that will be used in the proof of those main results.